KoreyMoffett/koreymoffett.com/README.md

 # README

-This is a work in progresst but is the source code for www.koreymoffett.com
+This is a work in progress but is the source code for www.koreymoffett.com

 Technologies used:
 - HTML
 - CSS & framework: Bulma

+This is my personal website:
+- Resume
+- Blog